hananshafi/vits-for-small-scale-datasets/README.md

 ## What's New?

 ### (September 06, 2022)
-* Our methodology gives 66.04 @ 224 top-1 accuracy on fine-grained Aircraft dataset and 43.89 @ 224 top-1 accuracy on fine-grained Cars dataset
+* Our approach gives 66.04 @ 224 top-1 accuracy on fine-grained Aircraft dataset and 43.89 @ 224 top-1 accuracy on fine-grained Cars dataset

 ### (August 09, 2022)
 * Pretrained weights released.